Francodo/Enterprise-Data-Lake-Database-Design-and-Cloud-Migration-with-Data-Governance/README.md

 Background

 Typically, small business organizations start to gather and store information in a spreadsheet simply becasuse needs and requirements are limited.
 As business grows, there is the need for expansion in different areas of operation.
-The need and pain identified form the basis for this experiment of creating a Postgres database from the available Excel worksheet, applying ETL pipeline and finally migrating the data to Amazon Cloud environment.
+The need and pain identified form the basis for this experiment of creating a Postgres database from the available data in Excel worksheet, applying ETL pipeline and finally migrating the data to Amazon Cloud environment.

 Problem Description / Business Requirement